ceciliajonsson/L3-1DV610/issue-log-text-checker.md

 ## TextManipulator
 1. Remove 'static' keyword from all funcitons.
 2. Remove unneccecery comment ("If the text is empty or doesn't contain !?., send 'Hello World' back") in reverseSentences.
+This is false as this has been updated and now returns: 'Couldn\'t find any sentences in the text.'
 3. Remove unneccecery comments in replaceWord.
 4. Split TextManipulator up to two different modules.
 TextReplacer and TextReverser